Please ensure Javascript is enabled for purposes of website accessibility

 Tracks

-Embedding accessibility at its core, Todd and Alex MacDonald’s Tracks is a transformative longform documentary theatre project exploring the experiences of Alex, who is finding their voice living with a genetic disorder and autism in a non-binary body, their father Todd, and the two’s 19-year journey together.
+Embedding accessibility at its core, Alex and Todd MacDonald’s Tracks is a transformative longform documentary theatre project exploring the experiences of Alex, who is finding their voice living with a genetic disorder and autism in a non-binary body, their father Todd, and the two’s 19-year journey together.

 Pretty F**ing Autistic